Our Top Ten Tips For Living Longer With a Surprise at Number One!

 - Cutting out alcohol - While smoking is still the most preventable cause of cancer, and is followed closely by obesity, we have to be aware of the dangers of alcohol too.
 At the very least, making a plan to have some alcohol-free days every week; cutting down on the number of drinks when partying; and making the decision not to keep too much alcohol in the home could be some strategies to introduce.

 - Disease prevention - The researchers suggest having the flu vaccine as an important aspect of disease prevention.
 I would dispute this and I would avoid having an annual flu shot at all costs.
 Instead, I would add "ensuring that the elderly are not suffering from a Vitamin D deficiency" as one of the best methods of disease prevention.
-Disease prevention can also include helping many parts of our bodies to constantly renew and rejuvenate through these suggestions.
+Disease prevention can also include helping many parts of our bodies to constantly renew and rejuvenate.

 - Cardiac rehab - The goal of cardiac rehabilitation is to stabilize, slow, or even reverse the progression of cardiovascular disease, thereby reducing the risk of future problems.
 However, even though these types of programs have proven successful in guarding against future heart trouble, practitioners often fail to refer older patients to cardiac rehab.
 And there’s evidence that many older adult patients who are referred don’t attend as often as they should.
 More than one study has shown a severe disconnect in referral and participation rates, especially for older adults.
 You can find out more here.